Why are all these athletes puking the same colour?

 The smoking gun?

-Can it really be coincidence all of these athletes are puking the same colour when ordinary sports nutrition is made primarily from sweeteners, sugars and powders that are:
+Can it really be coincidence all of these athletes are puking the same colour when ordinary sports nutrition is made primarily from ingredients that are:

 • Acid forming